InDesign vs Illustrator – the Ultimate Design Software Comparison

-Illustrator is capable of creating multi-page projects, but InDesign is the superior multi-page option.
+Illustrator is capable of creating multi-page projects but InDesign is the superior multi-page option.
 InDesign has a Master Page function, which allows users to edit numerous pages without editing them individually.
-InDesign is ideal for multi-page, as it automatically numbers pages.
+Furthermore, InDesign is ideal for multi-page, as it automatically numbers pages.

 InDesign does have a few drawing options, including a pencil tool and the ability to draw some lines and shapes.
 Also, drawings done on Illustrator can be imported into InDesign.
 This is helpful when a team member completes a multi-page project, as Illustrator is better for single-page projects.

-Another valuable function Illustrator has that makes it great for logo manipulation is the typesetting features.
+Another valuable function that makes Illustrator great for logo manipulation is the typesetting features.
 It shapes text to the preference of an organization.
-InDesign is great for text-related projects, but it doesn’t measure up to Illustrator.
+InDesign is great for text-related projects as well but it doesn’t measure up to Illustrator.
 Remember that each organization’s logo needs are drastically different.
 This information should guide you toward your program choice.

 A crucial aspect of choosing design software is determining how well it syncs with other programs.
 When it comes to integrations, Adobe InDesign flawlessly corresponds with important systems.
 One compelling InDesign integration is with Canto DAM, a digital asset management system designed to manage files.

 Digital asset management is a comprehensive file storage solution.
 DAM provides a central location to store assets safely.
 InDesign connects to Canto and gives users a connection to open images from their media library in InDesign.
 This integration is vital for businesses who use InDesign and cloud storage systems.